Heritage

 Immovable heritage

 The RCE has been collecting data on the state of Dutch movable, immovable, intangible and digital heritage for years.
-Facts and figures on built and archaeological monuments, museums and collections and historical landscapes are presented in the Heritage monitorBy the end of 2024, the Netherlands will have 61.686 built national monuments, including mills, castles, churches and landscaped green areas, such as parks and country estate gardens.
-By far the largest part consists of houses and housing complexes (31.517), followed by farms, mills and businesses (9.894).
-The Netherlands also has 1.464 archaeological national monuments.
+Facts and figures on built and archaeological monuments, museums and collections and historical landscapes are presented in the Heritage monitorBy the end of 2025, the Netherlands will have 61.635 built national monuments, including mills, castles, churches and landscaped green areas, such as parks and country estate gardens.
+By far the largest part However, it consists of houses and housing complexes (31.504), followed by farms, mills, and businesses (9.889).
+The Netherlands also has 1.465 national archaeological monuments, one of which is located off the coast in the North Sea.
+There are no recent, complete figures available for provincial and municipal monuments.

 Museums and movable heritage